EMT Training Requirements: How Long Does It Take To Become an EMT

 Registration for these exams requires verification of the completion of an EMT program as well as an application fee of $70.

-The cognitive exam is a computer adaptive test which covers all the subjects EMTs must know to be effective.
+The cognitive exam is a computer adaptive test that covers all the subjects EMTs must know to be effective.
 These topics include the different pathways in the human body, which include respiration and ventilation through the airways, cardiology, and resuscitation, trauma to various parts of the body, obstetrics, and gynecology.

 Questions asked during the cognitive exam will focus primarily on adult and geriatric patients rather than infants and children.
-Also, general EMS operation will be tested.
+Also, general EMS operations will be tested.
 It can be generally said that the information tested on the cognitive portion of the exam corresponds with the in-class coursework done during training.

 If an applicant is unsuccessful in passing the cognitive exam, the NREMT will offer feedback for improvement.
 Applicants are allowed to retake the cognitive exam 15 days after the previous attempt for a total of six times.
 After three failures to pass, applicants must undergo 24 hours of remedial training.
 After six failures, they must retake the entire basic EMT course from the beginning once again.